openedx/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 .. _Use Feedback in a Multiple Choice Problem:

 ********************************************
-Use Feedback in a Multiple Choice Problem
+Using Feedback in a Multiple Choice Problem
 ********************************************

 You can add feedback in a multiple choice problem using the simple editor